- Rob Zombie

 - Release Date

 Remakes harbor the poor reputation of treading on rather than paying homage to the original film.
 The idea behind them, I suppose, is to remarket a proven product to new audiences.
 I’ve always wondered why studios didn’t save some money and re-release the original classic film into theaters, just spending a reasonable, considerably lesser budget on advertising.
 Remarket the classic to audiences too young to have seen it upon its initial release.
-Save yourself the hassle of hiring some hack director to helm a bunch of rookie actors for a movie that won’t be screened to critics because it’s dreadfully bad.
+Save yourself the hassle of hiring some hack director to helm a poorly written movie that won’t be screened to critics because it’s dreadfully bad.
 That, or remake bad films with good concepts—movies that didn’t get it right the first time.
 Rob Zombie, director of House of 1,000 Corpses and The Devil’s Rejects, is often said to be a promising horror director.
 Frankly, I don’t see it.
-His ultimate goal resides in rehashing assorted versions of Tobe Hooper’s 1974 horror flick The Texas Chainsaw Massacre.
+His ultimate goal resides in replicating the visceral, trailer park aesthetic of Tobe Hooper’s 1974 horror classic The Texas Chainsaw Massacre.
 His characters are usually written as white trash psychopaths, always winking at the camera with their obscurity, every one of them grotesque beyond pity.
-In his work thus far, he has attempted to put a face on murderers, painting them like the sick and twisted portraits Hooper originally conceived of for his Texas cannibal family back in ‘74.
+In his work thus far, he has attempted to put a face on murderers, painting them like the sick and twisted portraits Hooper originally conceived of for his Texas cannibal family back in ‘74, along with several other titles including Eaten Alive and The Funhouse.

 With Zombie’s remake of John Carpenter’s original 1978 masterpiece Halloween, the writer-director demystifies everything Carpenter’s film made legendary.
-He applies his traditional gimmicks of a killer bred from degenerate scum, showing us the face of Michael Myers, perhaps attempting to make him sympathetic, even a victim.
+He applies a Criminal Psychology 101 logic of a killer bred from degenerate scum, showing us the backstory of Michael Myers, perhaps in an attempt to make him sympathetic, even a victim.
 But before I delve into the abyss that is Zombie’s film, I must acknowledge John Carpenter, an undisputed master of his time.
-That time may have passed, as Carpenter’s enthusiasm for making movies has dissipated over the years, but in his prime, there was no greater filmmaker working in the horror genre.
+That time may have passed, as Carpenter’s enthusiasm for making movies has dissipated over the years, but in his prime, he was among the greatest filmmakers working in the horror genre.
 In 1978, Carpenter had one previous success (Assault on Precinct 13, which paid homage to Howard Hawks’ Rio Bravo) before working on a script called “The Babysitter Murders” with friend and producer Debra Hill.
 After budgetary restraints demanded script revisions, Carpenter and Hill changed the story so that it focused on one night, and what better night for murder than Halloween?
-His characters named the killer Michael Myers, but when referenced in script direction he was referred to as “The Shape”, as though Michael Myers was more an ethereal entity than a corporeal figure.
+His characters named the killer Michael Myers, but when referenced in script direction the masked killer was referred to as “The Shape”, as though Michael Myers was more an ethereal entity than a corporeal figure.
 He was, as Dr. Loomis suggests, pure evil and not worthy of a name.

-Zombie’s writing is so bad it’s almost laughable—but not in the so-bad-it’s-good campy way; rather in the wretched, pathetic way.
+Zombie’s writing is so bad it’s almost laughable—but not in the so-bad-it’s-good campy way or the wonderfully abrasive chaos of Hooper’s style; rather, in a wretched, pathetic, derivative way.
 Nearly every line of dialogue includes swearing, not that my ears are sensitive to such language, but after 2 hours of constant profanity, it gets pretty old.
 He attempts to place culpability on Michael’s family for raising a psychopath, which in turn would create sympathy for Michael, making him “not to blame” for his murderous reaction.
 Zombie’s version features Michael killing his entire family, save for his baby sister and mom.
 All this occurs just after Michael sits on his front steps with Nazareth’s “Love Hurts” drowning out the soundtrack, upset that he wasn’t taken trick or treating by his older sister Judith.
-It may be the most ridiculously pathetic moment in the film, or any film this year, or any film in any year for that matter.
+It may be the most ridiculously, unintentionally funny moment in the film, or any film this year, or any film in any year for that matter.

-Instead of an explanation as to why Michael goes on this killing spree to find Laurie, Zombie’s solution is confused and brings about more questions than answers.
-Such as, why, if Michael is driven to murder by his family, does he murder so many other people?
-How does he know Laurie Strode is his little sister if her name was changed to protect her identity—is Michael Myers some kind of private detective, or perhaps a psychic?
+Instead of an explanation as to why Michael goes on this killing spree to find Laurie, Zombie’s solution is confused and brings about more questions than answers—such as why, if Michael is driven to murder by his family, does he murder so many other people?
+How does he know Laurie Strode is his little sister if her name was changed to protect her identity?
+Is Michael Myers some kind of private detective, or perhaps a psychic?
 I suppose the answers to these questions don’t matter, but since Zombie seems intent on exposing Carpenter’s original ambiguity, why leave any mystery at all?
-With John Carpenter’s version, we could accept that there were no answers.
-Carpenter often worked with the faceless enemy, the horde approaching or emerging from the darkness to get you.
+In Carpenter’s version, we could accept that there were no answers—he often worked with the faceless enemy, the horde approaching or emerging from the darkness to get you.
 Most of his movies, in fact, are about just that (including Assault on Precinct 13, The Fog, The Thing, Christine, They Live, Prince of Darkness, In the Mouth of Madness, Ghosts of Mars, and even elements of Escape from New York).
-Carpenter’s Michael Myers was “The Boogie Man” of Tommy Doyle’s mythology, unstoppable for reasons we could never know.
+Carpenter’s Michael Myers was “The Boogie Man” of Tommy Doyle’s nightmares, unstoppable for reasons we could never know.
 His identity as “The Shape” sustained that mythology.
 By the time Zombie has Michael Myers confronting Laurie, we realize that Michael has killed everyone because he was trying to care for his baby sister.
-Awwww, how sweet.
+Aww, how sweet.
 He holds a picture up to her, one of Michael as a boy cradling the infant Laurie.
 It’s a moment that brought on laughter in the theater during my screening.
 The only thing that could have made it more obvious and silly would have been to repeat “Love Hurts”.

-John Carpenter proved back in 1982 with The Thing—his remake of Christian Nyby and Howard Hawks’ The Thing from Another World—that remakes, or reinventions, could improve on previous material.
-Horror remakes have since been a depressing part of moviegoing, particularly for Carpenter fans.
+John Carpenter proved back in 1982 with The Thing—his remake of Christian Nyby and Howard Hawks’ The Thing from Another World—remakes can improve on previous material.
+But horror remakes have since been a depressing part of moviegoing, particularly for Carpenter fans.
 Hollywood has seen fit to make appalling new versions of Carpenter classics like Assault on Precinct 13, The Fog, and rumors say that coming soon is Escape from New York.
 Is nothing sacred?
 Carpenter achieved archetypal status with his version’s bloodless shocker moments, strong actors, good writing, iconic music, and minimalist direction.
 Zombie removes all class and dignity from the original, pouring on blood for blood’s sake, drowning the movie in flashy camerawork, and detracting from the original Halloween in nearly every way, save for Myers’ mask and some plot elements in the second half.
+Worse, he steals relentlessly from another horror master, Tobe Hooper.
 Zombie’s movie leaves you disgusted from the writer-director’s apparent lack of respect or ingenuity when rethinking Carpenter’s classic.
 We realize Zombie is just doing his same old routine, without one stroke of cleverness, but always with a sincere notion of self-importance.